UX Design Approach: Learning the best UI & UX tactics will improve your digital product’s quality no matter the stage of development.

-Design of a product at a very early stage of life-cycle
+Design of a product at the very early stages of its life cycle

-Often times, at the beginning, startup founders have only a general idea for what theirs finished product would do, how it would work and who it would serve.
+Often, startup founders at the beginning of their journey only have a general idea for what their finished product will do, how it will work and who its for.

-This vague image of the product might cause some serious consequences to the business later on.
+This initially vague image of the product might cause some serious consequences to the business later on.

 Chances are: the team will, for example, try to cram too many features into their product or focus on addressing the needs of end users who are the least likely to use the product.

-Here, I listed few methods that UX design practitioners can use to help companies avoid mistakes at those early stages:
+Here, I’ve listed a few methods that UX design practitioners can use to help companies avoid mistakes at those early stages:

 - UX Research.
 This involves, for example, in-depth interviews, surveys, focus groups, field studies.
 The research is then followed by a data modeling process where designers generate personas, experience maps, user scenarios, etc. These practices can help companies get a better understanding of their user target audience and their problems.
 That way it will be easy to address them in the finished product.